Thursday, August 6, 2009

 Like a game of “Go” easy to pick up, but to master takes great focus.
 The analytical and isolating nature of the technical process is not for me.
 I thrive on the emotional connection.
 Hand stitching does that and more for my senses.

-Fire element artwork was such a pleasure to create.
+My Fire element artwork was such a pleasure to create.
 Doing the outer running stitches was a total free flowing experience.
-Now my element Air is beginning to take off, you can only guess what my
+Now my element Air is beginning to take off, you can only guess what my imagery might be.

 Wishing you a most creative day where ever you are!
 Be sure to drop a comment if you are so inclined.